openshift/os/FAQ.md

 NetworkManager.
 In contrast, RHEL is committed to long term support for initscripts to maximize compatibility.

-The other bit is related to the above - RHCOS has glue to propagate kernel commandline arguments to ifcfg files, FCOS doesn't have an equivalent of this for NetworkManager config files.
+The other bit is related to the above - RHCOS has [code to propagate kernel commandline arguments](https://github.com/coreos/ignition-dracut/pull/89) to ifcfg files, FCOS doesn't have an equivalent of this for NetworkManager config files.